 Following identification of unusual activity Sigue® endeavors to:

 Conduct investigations pursuant to established procedures to evaluate the entirety of the consumer’s activity and the potential for agent complicity, in addition to formally document the matter.

 Make and implement decisions to maintain or terminate the financial relationship in accord with internal policy or applicable law.

 Subsequent to the events of September 11, 2001, denying financial system access to the criminal and terrorist elements in our society has become an even greater concern and importance.

-Internal Audit is responsible for independently reviewing and verifying the compliance of SIGUE’s business units with the business-wide anti-money laundering and anti-terrorist financing policies and underlying procedures.
+A function is established for independently reviewing and verifying the compliance of Sigue®’s business units with the business-wide anti-money laundering and anti-terrorist financing policies and underlying procedures.

 The AML-ATF Program has been defined as a high priority by Sigue® and is, therefore, subject to annual audits.
 Sigue® also contracts with an independent outside firm to conduct reviews of its AML and Compliance function on an annual basis.